Dieg0Alejandr0/IDS.012-Spring-2021/README.md

 # Description

 This repository consists of analysis techniques on the John Hopkins COVID-19 case data to determine statistical properties of COVID trends across US states.
+This is used as the final project for the Spring 2021 course, IDS.012[J]: Statistics, Computation and Applications.
 Special thanks to April Xie, Yun Eain, Tony Terresa, and Gabriel Cojocaru for making this project possible

 ## Libraries/Packages Required